 Presbyopia is actually the natural loss of the eye’s ability to focus.
-This tends to happen as people age, and the eye begins to have difficulty seeing close objects clearly.
+This tends to happen as people age and the eye begins to have difficulty seeing close objects clearly.
 This condition is not a disease!
-It is very normal, and will most likely happen to everyone as they grow older.
+It is very normal and will most likely happen to everyone as they grow older.
+In fact, it’s a common issue, with aging vision rates rapidly on the rise.
 Presbyopia can start as early as age 40, but it most commonly starts to happen when you are in your fifties, and sometimes at an even older age.

 Presbyopia should not be confused with farsightedness, as presbyopia is brought on with age and has to do with the loss of flexibility within the lens of the eye.
-Some common symptoms of presbyopia include:
+Some common symptoms of presbyopia include the following:

 - headaches from working with objects up close